- Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 Malaysia has a diverse range of immigrants and ethnic populations, and most people are used to dealing with those from very different cultural backgrounds.
 The three main ethnic groups in Malaysia are Malay, Chinese and Indian.
 Together with many indigenous ethnic groups, they combine to form a unique melting pot of cultures, cuisines and traditions.

 Religion in Malaysia

-Although the country does not have an official state religion, almost half of the Malaysian population practises Islam.
-This can impact on everyday life, especially for women, who should try to dress conservatively.
+Around two thirds of the Malaysian population practise Islam.
+This can have an impact on everyday life, especially for women, who should try to dress conservatively.
 It's also not unusual to hear the call to prayer in the early hours of the morning and throughout the day.
 Prayer times may also affect business meetings and social gatherings.